iCliniq Logo

 Indications:

-• Chronic Hepatitis B: Tenofovir is also used to treat chronic hepatitis B (HBV) infection in adults and pediatric patients.
-It helps to suppress viral replication, reduce liver inflammation, and improve long-term outcomes.
+• Tenofovir is also used to treat chronic hepatitis B (HBV) infection in adults and pediatric patients.
+While using Tenofovir for hepatitis, the medicine works by lowering the amount of virus in the body, reducing liver inflammation, and helping improve long-term liver health.

-• Pre-Exposure Prophylaxis (PrEP): Tenofovir, in combination with Emtricitabine, is used as a preventive measure in individuals at high risk of acquiring HIV.
+• Tenofovir, in combination with Emtricitabine, is used as a preventive measure in individuals at high risk of acquiring HIV.

 Contraindications:

-• Available Strengths: Tenofovir Alafenamide has various strengths, such as 25 mg, 10 mg, and 40 mg tablets.
+2. Tenofovir alafenamide (TAF): Tablet Tenofovir Alafenamide is available in 25 mg, 10 mg, and 40 mg tablets.

-• Antiretroviral Treatment for HIV: Tenofovir, in formulations like Tenofovir Disoproxil Fumarate (TDF), is a critical component of combination antiretroviral therapy (cART) used in the management of HIV.
-It inhibits the reverse transcriptase enzyme, disrupting the replication of the HIV and reducing its ability to spread.
+• Antiretroviral treatment for HIV: Tenofovir is a critical component of combination antiretroviral therapy (cART) used in the management of HIV.
+It inhibits the reverse transcriptase enzyme, disrupting the replication of HIV and reducing its ability to spread.

 PrEP involves taking the medication regularly to prevent the acquisition of HIV.